rwcitek/A_Gental_Introduction_to_BNF/slides/027_parsing.md

 ### parsing

-Parsing is the act of scanning the input a singlelexical token at a time and constructing a derivation tree based on the grammar and its type: LL or LR.
+Parsing is the act of scanning the input a single lexical token at a time and constructing a derivation tree based on the grammar and its type: LL or LR.

 ### State machines